webpack/webpack.js.org/src/content/concepts/index.md

 ## Output

-The **output** property tells webpack where to emit the *bundles* it creates and how to name these files.
+The **output** property tells webpack where to emit the *bundles* it creates and how to name these files and defaults to `./dist`.
 You can configure this part of the process by specifying an `output` field in your configuration:

-T> `output.path` defaults to `./dist`

 __webpack.config.js__